 For my partner Owl’s birthday, I wanted to arrange a treat.
 But what to get the person who has already been to most of the UK’s best restaurants?
-Well … why not visit the ultimate foodie village of Bray, which, if The Fat Duck regains its 3 stars after returning from Australia, will have 8 (3 for The Fat Duck, 3 for The Waterside Inn, 1 for the Hinds Head and 1 for The Royal Oak)?
+Well … why not visit the ultimate foodie village of Bray, which, as The Fat Duck regained its 3 stars after returning from Australia, has 8 (3 for The Fat Duck, 3 for The Waterside Inn, 1 for the Hinds Head and 1 for The Royal Oak)?

 We were welcomed profusely upon both checking into the hotel and re-entering for dinner.
 Diego Masciaga, the maitre d’, made sure to speak to the guests at every table (although he didn’t linger at those where you were on romantic dates) and said goodbye to us at the end.
 We also had the same servers for both food and wine – our female sommelier was especially helpful and friendly.
 All the staff were very attentive throughout the meal, with our water and wine never going un-refilled.